bahorn/skp/README.md

 # SKP - Modern x86 Linux Kernel Patching

 This is a PoC tool to patch x86 Linux kernel bzImages to load a kSHELF.
-This is a modern version of a the idea from Phrack 60-8 [1], but doing a very different style of patches.
+This is a modern version of the idea from Phrack 60-8 [1], but doing a very different style of patches.

-This supports 5.15+ for both UEFI and BIOS, tested up to 6.11 (which was released today at time of writing).
+Supports 5.15+ for both UEFI and BIOS, tested up to 6.19.
+Stable up to 6.17, ongoing work on the UEFI path in 6.18/6.19 (requires a tiny patch).
+7.0 is in-progress and not yet supported.

 Primarily tested with kernel images from Ubuntu, and my testing KConfig is derived from the default Ubuntu configuration.